martyromero/martyromero.github.io/_posts/2018-04-24-measuring-change-by-the-things-i-miss.md

 *2018 Winter was a long one.
 This is what winter looked like from the inside of my house.*{:.image-caption .clearfix}

 ## Measuring change
 This winter wasn’t as rough as last, but it feels like it has been twice as long.
-I have been in Washington just days shy of 20 months .
-I can’t measure the difference between what it was like to move here and now by the things that have changed, only by the things that I miss.
+I have been in Washington just days shy of 20 months.
+I have been trying to find a way to measure how life is different now from when I first got here, but I can’t find an adequate scale until last week.
+It is by the things that I miss.
 These are only a hand full of them:
 * I miss music.
-I don’t listen to music as much as I did last year.
+I don’t listen to music nearly as much as I did last year.
 My mind is so occupied with the things that I can’t get to that music doesn’t feel sacred like it did.
 This makes me really sad.
 * I miss driving to Cle Elum on Saturday mornings.
 This became a sacred time for me.
 I spent an hour writing, drawing, and reading over cup of coffee and a cinnamon twist.
 Besides being therapeutic, this time gave me a chance to plan things like how I want to spend my time, what kind of person I want to be and what kind of person I don’t want to be.
 Without that time I feel stuck.
 * I miss journaling.
 Like music, journaling made me a bit more introspective.
 It forced me to look more, to listen more, to feel more.
 * I miss my early morning routine.
 It included cleaning, prepping food for mom, prepping lunch, meditating, and spending time with my cats.